-The previous subsection has already shown that there is no one-to-one correspondence between the energetic ordering of fluoride sites obtained from the DFT optimisations and the occurrence of dynamic disorder in the AIMD simulations: There are some cases where the observations can be understood on the basis of the optimisation results, because the primary (initial) fluoride location and the secondary site at which fluoride resides after the dynamic event are both spatially close together and close in energy, i.e., the value of $\Delta E{rel}$ obtained for the secondary fluoride position is small.
-However, this is not always the case, as highlighted for IFR and CHA.
-The compilation of $\Delta E{rel}$ values in Table 2 emphasises that the results of the DFT optimisations alone would not allow for reliable predictions regarding the (non-)occurrence of dynamic events, clarifying that the atomic motion at finite temperature needs to be considered explicitly.
-Figure 9 compares the F-Si RDFs calculated from the AIMD trajectories at 298 K. The first maximum, which corresponds to the primary F-Si bond, is centred at 1.76±0.01 Å for all zeolites except STT, where it is shifted to about 1.8 Å. Moreover, the maximum is somewhat broader for IFR, STT, and CHA compared to NON and the two STF models.
+The relationships established above on the basis of the DFT-optimized structures are corroborated when looking at the F-Si RDFs computed from the AIMD trajectories, which are shown in Figure 9 (T = 298 K).
+The first maximum, which corresponds to the primary F-Si bond, is centred at 1.76±0.01 Å for all zeolites except STT, where it is shifted to about 1.8 Å. Moreover, the maximum is somewhat broader for IFR, STT, and CHA compared to NON and the two STF models.
 In the distance range between the first and second maximum, non-zero g(r) values are prominently visible for IFR and STT (see inset of Figure 9).
 These F-Si distances between about 2.0 and 2.2 Å occur during the dynamic events, when a fluoride anion moves between primary and secondary Si atom.
 Accordingly, the RDF drops (exactly or almost) to zero for the other zeolites, where no dynamic events occur at this temperature.
-The most noteworthy difference in the F-Si RDFs, however, is the onset of the second maximum: The rise in g(r), for the present purpose arbitrarily defined using the F-Si distance where g(r) exceeds 0.1, begins at about 2.25 Å for IFR and STT, at ~2.3 Å for CHA, at 2.35 to 2.4 Å for STF, depending on fluoride location, and at $\sim$ 2.5 Å for NON.
-It is striking to observe that this sequence shows a direct correspondence with the dynamic behaviour: Those zeolites where the second maximum begins at the shortest F-Si distances exhibit RT dynamic disorder (IFR, STT), whereas the only system showing no dynamic disorder at any temperature, NON, has by far the largest separation between the first and second maximum.
-STF and CHA, for which dynamic disorder is predicted for elevated temperatures, fall between the two extremes.
-The F-Si RDFs obtained at 373 K and 473 K (Figures S12 and S13) show a qualitatively analogous behaviour, with the most notable difference being the increase of the g(r) values between the first and second maximum that stems from the increased number of dynamic events.
-Altogether, it can be concluded that the local environment of a fluoride anion, specifically the distance from its initial location to secondary Si sites, determines its ability to move between different Si atoms.
-The energetic ordering of different locations in the static structure appears to play a less important role, presumably because the thermal motion tends to reduce the energy differences between different fluoride locations.
+The most noteworthy difference in the F-Si RDFs, however, is the onset of the second maximum: The rise in g(r), for the present purpose arbitrarily defined using the F-Si distance where g(r) exceeds 0.1, begins at about 2.25 Å for IFR and STT, at ~2.3 Å for CHA, at 2.35 to 2.4 Å for STF, depending on fluoride location, and at ~2.5 Å for NON.
+As shown in Tables S10a and S10b, this sequence hardly depends on the actual choice of the value of g(r), and analogous conclusions would be reached if integrated g(r) values were used in the analysis.
+In line with the findings presented above on the basis of the F...Si distances, this sequence largely shows a direct correspondence with the dynamic behavior: Those zeolites where the second maximum begins at the shortest F-Si distances exhibit RT dynamic disorder (IFR, STT), whereas the only system showing no dynamic disorder at any temperature, NON, has by far the largest separation between the first and second maximum.
+STF, for which dynamic disorder is predicted only for elevated temperatures, falls relatively close to NON.
+The results for CHA are, again, not in complete accordance with the picture emerging for the other systems, as the onset of the second maximum occurs at similar distances as in IFR and STT, despite the absence of RT dynamic disorder.
+The F-Si RDFs obtained at 373 K and 473 K (Figures S13 and S14) show a qualitatively analogous behavior to the 298 K results, with the most notable difference being the increase of the g(r) values between the first and second maximum that stems from the increased number of dynamic events.
+Altogether, it can be concluded that the local environment of a fluoride anion, specifically the distances from its initial location to surrounding Si atoms, plays a key role in determining the probability of dynamic events.
+The energetic ordering of different locations in the DFT-optimized structures appears to be less important.